-The movie, Lincoln, directed by Steven Spielberg, has been met with critical acclaim by the mainstream press, and even by critics who ordinarily are more skeptical of Hollywood productions.
+The movie, “Lincoln,” directed by Steven Spielberg, was met with critical acclaim by the mainstream press, and even by critics who ordinarily are more skeptical of Hollywood productions.
 The film was nominated for many awards; some writers, however, have offered more probing looks at the film.
 From this page, you can begin to make sense out of the movie for yourself.

 Lincoln, the official site

 Eric Nellis, UBC emeritus prof, “Movies, American Slavery, & the Slave Trade”

 Lincoln at the Movies, a largely favorable review by the historian Louis P. Masur

 Six Footnotes to the Greatness of Lincoln, by David Denby, one of The New Yorker’s film critics

 What Lincoln Mean to the Slaves, by the historian Steven Hahn, an essay that may be found on the African-

 Lincoln Against the Radicals, a thorough, stinging review by Aaron Bady, a graduate student in African Literature who writes: “Lincoln is not a movie about Reconstruction, of course; it’s a movie about old white men in beards and wigs heroically working together to save grateful black people.”

 In Spielberg’s Lincoln, Passive Black Characters, an essay by Prof. Kate Masur